oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 ## Observability of Outsiders {#privacy-outsider}

-Outside actors may analyse the publicly available Status Lists to get information on the internal processes of the Issuer and his related business.
+Outside actors may analyse the publicly available Status Lists to get information on the internal processes of the Issuer and its related business, e.g. number of customers or clients.
 This data may allow inferences on the total number of issued Reference Tokens and the revocation rate.
 Additionally, actors may regularly fetch this data or use the historic data functionality to learn how these numbers change over time.

 This behaviour could be mitigated by:

-- disable the historical data feature [](#historical-resolution)
+- disabling the historical data feature [](#historical-resolution)
-- disable the Status List Aggregation [](#aggregation)
+- disabling the Status List Aggregation [](#aggregation)
-- choose non-sequential, pseudo-random or random indices
+- choosing non-sequential, pseudo-random or random indices
-- use decoy entries to obfuscate the real number of Referenced Tokens within a Status List
+- using decoy entries to obfuscate the real number of Referenced Tokens within a Status List
-- choose to deploy and utilize multiple Status Lists simultaneously
+- choosing to deploy and utilize multiple Status Lists simultaneously

 ## Unlinkability